Jonah Name Meaning: Discover the Origins and Significance of the Name

 In Greek, Jonah is pronounced as “Io̱na̱s” (Ιωνάς).
 The name is also derived from the Hebrew name Yonah.
 In the New Testament, Jesus refers to Jonah as a sign of his own death and resurrection.
 The story of Jonah is also mentioned in the Greek Septuagint, which is the Greek translation of the Hebrew Bible.

-See also Catherine Name Meaning: Origins and Significance
+See also Juliana Name Meaning: Discover the Origins and Symbolism Behind the Name

 Overall, the name Jonah has been translated and used in various languages and cultures throughout history.
 Its meaning as “dove” and the story of Jonah being swallowed by a fish has made it a popular name choice for parents around the world.